 - Best Places To Photograph An Angkor Sunset

 - Siem Reap Temples

 History and Significance of the Temples of Angkor

-The awe-inspiring ancient city of Angkor is in the Siem Reap Province, near modern-day Siem Reap north of the Tonle Sap Great Lake.
+The awe-inspiring ancient city of Angkor in the Siem Reap Province, near modern-day Siem Reap north of the Tonle Sap Great Lake.

 Between the 9th and 15th centuries Angkor was the largest city in the world and capital of the Khmer Empire.

 It was home to approximately 1,000,000 people in its heyday and stretches over 400 square kilometres, encompassing over 1000 temples.

 The majesty of this UNESCO World Heritage Site is a direct result of an epic game of kingly one-upmanship.

 Effectively, successive Khmer rulers fought to outdo their predecessors, designing and constructing continually greater temples of Angkor and venues in their bid to dominate the landscape and stamp their claim on history.